Norgate-AV/cra-template-crestron-ch5-typescript/template/README.md

 ## Crestron CH5 Specific

 `yarn build` will compile the code in src to the build directory.
 `yarn build:archive` will build a ch5z file from the most recently built build and output to the dist folder.

+`yarn build:deploy:touchscreen` will deploy the ch5z from the dist folder to a touchscreen.
+`yarn build:onestep:touchscreen` will execute the build, archive and deploy steps in sequence.

-`yarn build:deploy` will deploy the ch5z from the dist folder to a touchpanel "panel".
+`yarn build:deploy:web` will deploy the ch5z from the dist folder to a control system.

-`yarn build:onestep` will execute the above three steps in sequence.
+`yarn build:onestep:web` will execute the build, archive and deploy steps in sequence.

+To learn more about Crestron CH5, check out the [Crestron CH5 documentation](https://sdkcon78221.crestron.com/sdk/Crestron_HTML5UI/Content/Topics/Home.htm).

 ## Available Scripts